-- o Admission to Teacher Prep is required before placements can be made for Practicum II, Partnership and Student Teaching.
+- o Admission to Teacher Prep is required before placements can be made for Practicum Three-Weeks, Partnership and Student Teaching.
 Admission is also required for higher-level education courses. - The elementary, middle, secondary and PK-12 teacher candidate will not be allowed to enroll in 300-400 level EDUC courses until s/he is admitted into Teacher Prep.
 The SPED teacher candidate will not be allowed to enroll in SPED 321 or SPED/EDUC courses above this level until admitted into Teacher Prep. - The transfer student must meet requirements and apply for admission to Teacher Prep by March 1 or October 1 of her/his second semester at Longwood.
 The transfer student may use her/his overall 2.5 (or higher) GPA from the transferring college/university to meet the GPA admission requirement. - o Requirements for Admission - Qualifying Test Scores - The OPS needs a copy of the score report you received submitted to the OPS Teacher Preparation Canvas course.
 Batch scores (not individual score reports) from the testing agency are submitted electronically to Longwood's Registrar and cannot be used by the OPS for admission to Teacher Prep.
 Please note you will receive your score report electronically, but it will become inactive after 30 days.
 Make sure you print or save a copy during that window of time or you will need to pay for another copy.
-Please keep the original for your personal records. - Composite SAT score of 1100, with 530 or higher on the subtests for math and verbal/reading, OR - Composite ACT score of 24, math minimum 22, reading and English total 46 OR - Virginia Communication and Literacy Assessment (VCLA) Reading Subtest Score 235 and Writing Subtest Score 235 and SAT Mathematics Score 530 OR - Virginia Communication and Literacy Assessment (VCLA) Reading Subtest Score 235 and Writing Subtest Score 235 and ACT Mathematics Score 22 OR - Virginia Communication and Literacy Assessment (VCLA) Reading Subtest Score 235 and Writing Subtest Score 235 and Praxis I Mathematics Score 178 OR - Composite Praxis I score of 532 - Two Positive Faculty Recommendations as specified by the program area - o Full directions are posted on the OPS website.
-Teacher candidate must request recommendations from appropriate faculty using the link in MyLongwood. - o Faculty submit online using MyLongwood. - Confirm in MyLongwood that the required recommendations have been completed (before the deadline). - Course Prerequisites - O You must have a "C" or better in ENGL 150 or the transfer equivalent regardless of your major/program area. - You must have a "C" or better in the introductory courses associated with your program area: - PK-6, 6-8, Secondary 6-12: EDUC 245, EDUC 260 - Special Education: SPED 202 - Music Education: MUSC 145 and EDUC 245 - Physical and Health Education: BIOL 206, HLTH 201, HLTH 205, KINS 201, and KINS 280 - Have an Overall GPA of 2.5 or higher - Complete/submit the application upon selecting an education-related major/concentration.
+Please keep the original for your personal records. - Composite SAT score of 1100, with 530 or higher on the subtests for math and verbal/reading, OR - Composite ACT score of 24, math minimum 22, reading and English total 46 OR - Virginia Communication and Literacy Assessment (VCLA) Composite Score of 470 and SAT Mathematics Score 530 OR - Virginia Communication and Literacy Assessment (VCLA) Composite Score of 470 and ACT Mathematics Score 22 OR - Virginia Communication and Literacy Assessment (VCLA) Composite Score of 470 and Praxis I Mathematics Score 150 (test code 5732) OR - Praxis I CASE Reading 156, Writing 162, Mathematics 150 - Two Positive Faculty Recommendations as specified by the program area - o Full directions are posted on the OPS website.
+Teacher candidate must request recommendations from appropriate faculty using the link in myLongwood. - o Faculty submit online using myLongwood. - Confirm in myLongwood that the required recommendations have been completed (before the deadline). - Course Prerequisites - O You must have a "C" or better in ENGL 150 or the transfer equivalent regardless of your major/program area. - You must have a "C" or better in the introductory courses associated with your program area: - PK-6, 6-8, Secondary 6-12: EDUC 245, EDUC 260 - Special Education: SPED 202 - Music Education: MUSC 145 and EDUC 245 - Physical and Health Education: HLTH 201, HLTH 205, KINS 201, and KINS 203 - Have an Overall GPA of 2.5 or higher - Complete/submit the application via myLongwood upon selecting an education-related major/concentration. - Students need to meet requirements by the applicable deadline (March 1 for summer and fall course registration purposes and October 1 for spring course and Practicum Three-Weeks

-- Students need to meet requirements by the applicable deadline (March 1 for summer and fall course registration purposes and October 1 for spring course and Practicum II registration purposes) in order for OPS to guarantee processing before the registration window/closes. - Email OPS when all requirements have been met so your application will be processed.
+- registration purposes) in order for OPS to guarantee processing before the registration window/closes. - Email OPS when all requirements have been met so your application will be processed.